Boiler Upgrade Scheme to be expanded with new heating options for homeowners

 The Boiler Upgrade Scheme was announced as part of the government's Heat and Buildings Strategy in 2021 to help cut carbon emissions from homes.

-It operates a first-come, first-served basis to those who meet the eligibility criteria.
+It operates on a first-come, first-served basis, to those who meet the eligibility criteria.

 The scheme officially launched on 1 April 2022 (although applications opened in November 2022), and all eligible low-carbon heating systems commissioned after this date will be entitled to support under the Boiler Upgrade Scheme.
 The scheme opened for grant applications and payments on 23 May.